Chrisawong/Wine-Quality-Data-Analysis/README.md

 Last updated: 1-19-25
 ## Overview
-This project focuses on analyzing Portuguese "Vinho Verde" red and white wine datasets, aiming to clean, explore, and model the data to predict wine quality.
+This Python project focuses on analyzing Portuguese "Vinho Verde" red and white wine datasets, aiming to clean, explore, and model the data to predict wine quality.

 Dataset used: https://www.kaggle.com/datasets/saigeethac/red-and-white-wine-quality-datasets